Azure/bicep/README.md

 Bicep is a DSL focused on deploying end-to-end solutions in Azure.
 In practice, that usually means working with some non-Azure APIs (i.e. creating kubernetes deployments or users in a database), so we expect to provide some extensibility points.
 That being said, in the 0.1 release, you can only create Azure resources that are exposed through the ARM API.

 **What happens to my existing ARM Template investments?**
-One of our goals is to make the transition from ARM Templates to Bicep.
-We plan to ship a "decompiler" which will convert an ARM template into an equivalent Bicep file.
+One of our goals is to make the transition from ARM Templates to Bicep as easy as possible.
+We plan to ship a "decompiler", which will convert an ARM template into an equivalent Bicep file.
 We also will support using a standard ARM template as a Bicep module without converting it to bicep.

 ## Reference